The New Road – Abertillery to Crumlin.

 In late 1899 Messrs Webb Bros Brewers of Aberbeeg saw an opportunity to have a new hotel built on the new road from Abertillery to Six Bells on a plot of land on the Cwm Estate, close to the junction of Queen Street and Cwm Street.
 This hotel was to be called the Cwm Hotel.
 The Cwm Hotel was planned to be built on on the Cwm Estate adjacent to the new road and bounded to the north and east by land owned by Reverend Daniel Griffiths of Llangranog Rectory, Llandyssil, Cardiganshire and Mr Robert Thomas Martin of Caederwen, Clytha Park, Newport.

 The Licensing Committee initially refused the Webb Bros a licence as they brought their attention to the fact the Webb Bros already had two pubs (The Forge Hammer on King Street and The Ivorites Inn on Castle Street) within close proximity to the proposed new hotel and that the new hotel.
-To compromise the Webb Bros decided to close their other two pubs, The Forge Hammer and The Ivorites Inn and the construction of the Cwm Hotel went ahead on Alexandra Road, it later closed and became the Council Offices and is now an Housing Complex.
+To compromise the Webb Bros decided to close their other two pubs, The Forge Hammer and The Ivorites Inn and the construction of the Cwm Hotel went ahead on Alexandra Road, it later closed and became the Abertillery Council Offices and is now an Housing Complex.

 The Opening of the New Road.

 In January 1902 it was reported that the new road was open to heavy carts etc, though not officially taken over by the council.
-Mr Carpenter (Councillor) voiced his concerns over the fact that if the council hadn’t taken over the new road and yet it was being used, who would be held responsible if any accidents occurred?
+Councillor Mr Carpenter voiced his concerns over the fact that if the council hadn’t taken over the new road and yet it was being used, who would be held responsible if any accidents occurred?
 He wanted to know what the situation was regarding Insurance.

 In November 1905 the council put in oil lamps down the new road pending the installation of gas lamps.

-It was planned to have a Railless Trolley Bus system installed along the new road prior to the first World War.
+In 1910 it was planned to have a Railless Trolley Bus system installed along the new road prior to the first World War.

 The Later Years.